Blue Dragon (video game): Shadows

 The core mechanic in Blue Dragon is the use of magical "shadows", with each playable character having a distinct shadow modeled after either a dragon, a phoenix, a bat, a minotaur, or a saber-toothed tiger.
 Each shadow can be assigned to a single character class (from a number of such classes) at a time, taking on the attributes and abilities of that class.
 Only the active class may earn Class levels or "ranks", but players are free to change classes at any time except in combat, allowing the group's shadows to be customized in order to achieve the desired combination of skills.

 As shadows increase in rank in a given class, they learn new skills, which can then be assigned to a limited number of skill slots to be used in combat.
 Shadows can be assigned previously learned skills regardless of their current class.
-For example, if a shadow is currently set to be an "Generalist", but has previously learned the ability to cast "Barrier Magic" while acting as a member of the Barrier Magic class, the Barrier Magic skill can be set as an active skill.
+For example, if a shadow is currently set to be a "Generalist", but has previously learned the ability to cast "Barrier Magic" while acting as a member of the Barrier Magic class, the Barrier Magic skill can be set as an active skill.
 This allows mixing or hybridization, with the player able to pick and choose from among the skills learned by a given shadow.